microbean/microbean-helm/README.md

 is not the case.
 The `helm` command-line program investigates and processes a Helm chart's `requirements.yaml` file at installation time and uses it to alter what is actually dispatched to Tiller.
-For this reason, if you are using the microbean-helm project, you must use the _non_-generated [`ReleaseManager` class][4] to perform your Helm-related operations, since it contains a port of the business logic embedded in the `helm` program.
+For this reason, if you are using the microBean Helm project, you must use the _non_-generated [`ReleaseManager` class][4] to perform your Helm-related operations, since it contains a port of the business logic embedded in the `helm` program.